akdataai/migrate-java-db-to-azure/step-02-create-azure-postgresql-database/README.md

 particularly Azure Resource Group and Web app names.
 Then, you can export them to your local environment.

-* Using Git Bash create `.scripts/setup-env-variables.sh` using the contents below.
+* Using Git Bash create an environment variable file using the contents below and edit the parameters as follows
-* Amend the Azure Environment section only to set the Azure Resource Group name
+* Amend the Azure Environment setting
   * SUBSCRIPTION
         Your Azure Subscription ID
   * RESOURCE_GROUP